 Baseline Case - The Baseline is a "business-as-usual" type scenario that aligns with the Reliability Planning Process to define the demand, generation, and transmission assumptions.
-Strict inclusion rules limit the amount of new projects that are assumed to be completed in this case for consideration, and generic future generation is added to meet reliability requirements through 2030, if needed.
-The Baseline utilizes the demand and energy forecasts from the 2021 NYISO Load & Capacity Data Report (Gold Book).
+Strict inclusion rules limit the amount of new projects that are assumed to be completed in this case for consideration, and generic future generation is added to meet reliability requirements through 2030, if needed. -The Baseline utilizes the demand and energy forecasts from the 2021 NYISO Load & Capacity Data Report ("[Gold Book").).

-Contract Case - This case builds upon the Baseline Case by adding incremental renewable generation projects that have been the announced recipients of project awards and financial contracts with the state (e.g., NYSERDA Renewable Energy Certificates (REC) contracts) and thus have a higher likelihood of completion, even though they do not yet meet Baseline Case inclusion rules.
+Contract Case - This case builds upon the Baseline Case by adding incremental renewable generation projects that have obtained been the announced recipients of project awards and financial contracts with the state (e.g., NYSERDA Renewable Energy Certificates ("(REC")) contracts) and thus have a higher likelihood of completion, even though they do not yet meet Baseline Case inclusion rules.
 Incremental projects may include both those within New York and within the neighboring regions.

-Policy Case - Assumptions in the Policy Case reflect the federal, state, and local policies that impact the New York power system.
-Examples of policies modeled in this case include the 70 x 30 renewable mandate and the 2040 zero-emissions directive.
-To align policy based review this system representation will also be utilized as part of the Public Policy Process, including evaluation of the Long Island Offshore Wind Export Public Policy Transmission Need.
+Policy Case - Assumptions in the Policy Case reflect the federal, state, and local policies that impact the New York power system. -Examples of policies modeled in this case include the "70 x 30" renewable mandate and the 2040 zero-emissions directive.
+This To align policy based review this system representation will also be utilized as part of the Public Policy Process, including evaluation of the Long Island offshore wind export Offshore Wind Export Public Policy Transmission Need, expected to continue or form anew, (2) quantify the extent to which those pockets limit delivery of $renewable\ energy\ to\ consumers, and\ (3)\ present\ information\ for\ stakeholders\ to\ identify\ potential$ transmission opportunities that may provide economic and operational benefits. -In addition, the NYISO will utilize the simulations to investigate and assess future system performance including ramping, reserves, and cycling of conventional thermal generators. - These analyses will, in turn, $inform\ reliability\ studies, including\ the\ 2022\ Reliability\ Needs\ Assessment{r}\underline{(RNA)}.$

-The suite of analyses in the Outlook provides a wide range of potential future system conditions and affords the ability to compare possible pathways to the future resource mix.
-Through the projection of future transmission congestion utilizing complex hourly production cost simulations, the NYISO will: (1) identify regions of New York where renewable generation "pockets" ar e expected to continue or form anew, (2) quantify the extent to which those pockets limit delivery of renewable energy to consumers, and (3) present information for stakeholders to identify potential transmission opportunities that may provide economic and operational benefits.
-In addition, the NYISO will utilize the simulations to investigate and assess future system performance including ramping, reserves, and cycling of conventional thermal generators.
-These analyses will, in turn, inform reliability studies, including the 2022 Reliability Needs Assessment (RNA).
+The suite of analyses in the Outlook provides a wide range of potential future system conditions and affordaffords the ability to compare possible pathways to the future resource mix.- Through the projection of future transmission congestion utilizing complex hourly production cost simulations, the NYISO will: (1) identify regions of New York where renewable generation "pockets" are